Mark32582/bookstore/README.md

-in the terminal type `npm install --legacy-peer-deps react-redux-firebase redux-firestore` in the terminal type `npm i --legacy-peer-deps dexie` in the terminal type `npm i react dexie dexie-react-hooks --force`
+in the terminal type `npm install --legacy-peer-deps react-redux-firebase redux-firestore` in the terminal type `npm i --legacy-peer-deps dexie` in the terminal type `npm i react dexie dexie-react-hooks --force` in the terminal type `npm i react-clock --force`

 if you have followed all these steps you can now launch the framework